Professor-G/rubin-lc-simulator/docs/source/Example.rst

    # Simulate the lightcurve
    mag, u0, t0, tE, blend_ratio = lightcurves.microlensing(mjd, baseline)

-With the cadence-dependent magnitudes simulated, we can now simulate the per-epoch errors and add noise to each point
+With the cadence-dependent magnitudes simulated, we can now simulate the per-epoch errors and add noise to each point.
+The `lsst_real_lc` class method will at the end assign the `mjd`, `mag`, and `magerr` class attributes. **These will be sorted by timestamp.
+Important to remember that the input mag must not be sorted as it must correspond to the initially ouput mjd**.

 .. code-block:: python